alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/shm_build_instructions.md

     - Ensure that correct forest (your custom domain name; e.g `turingsafehaven.ac.uk`) is selected and click "Add Directory"
     - On the `AD forest account` pop-up:
       - Select "Use existing AD account"
-      - Enter the details of the "localadsync" user.
+      - Enter the details for the `localadsync` user.
         - Username: `localadsync@<custom domain>` (e.g. localadsync)
-        - Password: Look in the `shm-<shm-id>-adsync-password` secret in the management KeyVault.
+        - Password: use the `shm-<shm-id>-localadsync-password` secret in the management Key Vault.
       - Click "OK"
-      - **Troubleshooting:** if you get an error that the username/password is incorrect or that the domain/directory could not be found, try resetting the password for this user to the secret value from the `shm-<shm-id>-adsync-password` secret in the management KeyVault.
+      - **Troubleshooting:** if you get an error that the username/password is incorrect or that the domain/directory could not be found, try resetting the password for this user to the secret value from the `shm-<shm-id>-localadsync-password` secret in the management Key Vault.
           - In Server Manager click "Tools -> Active Directory Users and Computers"
           - Expand the domain in the left hand panel
           - Expand the "Safe Haven Service Accounts" OU
           - Right click on the "Local AD Sync Administrator" user and select "reset password"
-          - Set the password to the the secret value from the `shm-<shm-id>-adsync-password` secret in the management KeyVault.
+          - Set the password to the the secret value from the `shm-<shm-id>-localadsync-password` secret in the management Key Vault.
           - Leave the other settings as is and click "Ok"
     - Click "Next"
   - On the `Azure AD sign-in configuration` screen: